 Sit down and brainstorm ideas for your business’s name.
 When you’ve come up with several options, answer the questions in this checklist to narrow down your options:

-- Is the name simple?
+- Is the domain name simple?
 Remove any extraneous words

 - Have you incorporated an SEO keyword into the name?
 Let’s say your name is Sarah and you specialize in selling vintage Persian rugs.
 Rather than choosing a generic name like Sarah’s Rugs, pick something more specific, like Sarah’s Persian Rugs or Sarah’s Vintage Rugs.
 Keywords are descriptive, help with marketing, and boost SEO efforts.
 You want it to be easy for people to find your ecommerce business through an online search